Buyer's Choice Award Winner

 About Cinch Home Services

-Cinch Home Services is a home warranty company currently operating in 44 states.
-It sells three home warranty plans with three different service fee options for flexible coverage and pricing.
-Cinch also has an online claim portal and a 180-day workmanship guarantee.
+Cinch Home Services is a home warranty company.
+It sells three plans with three different service fee options for flexible coverage and pricing.
+Overall, Cinch can provide cost-effective solutions for appliance repairs, but there have been some instances of dissatisfaction with the service provided.

 Pros